duketopceo/rork-chronicle-weaver/security.md

 To ensure the security of your deployment:

-- **Keep dependencies updated**: Regularly update npm packages and other dependencies.
-- **Use environment variables**: Avoid hardcoding sensitive information like API keys or database credentials.
-- **Enable HTTPS**: Ensure all communications are encrypted using HTTPS.
+- Keep dependencies up-to-date.
+- Use strong passwords and secure authentication methods.
-- **Monitor logs**: Regularly review application logs for suspicious activity.
+- Regularly review and audit your codebase.
-- **Apply access controls**: Restrict access to sensitive endpoints and resources.
+- Enable HTTPS for all communications.

 Thank you for helping us keep this project secure!